What is Shared Worlds?

 All classes will emphasize problem solving, collaborative learning, and experiential learning.
 Each group of about ten students will imagine, plan, and build a world.
 Students will then write fiction set in the worlds their groups have built.
 In their writing and world-building, students are free to draw on various speculative fiction genres, including science fiction and fantasy.

-Registration is open November 15th through April 1st, 2017 for the 2017 program.
-Applications will only be accepted after April 1st on a rolling basis if space allows.
+Early registration is open November 15th through April 1st, 2017 for the 2017 program.
+Applications WILL BE accepted on a rolling basis after April 1st as space allows.
+There will be a notice on the site as soon as we're completely full and no longer taking new students.

 Who is eligible to participate?